Survivor Series (2013): Storylines

 The other world title in the company was also on the line at Survivor Series, as John Cena defended his World Heavyweight Championship against Alberto Del Rio.
 After suffering an elbow injury in August, Cena was to be sidelined from action for a minimum of four months.
 Despite this, SmackDown general manager Vickie Guerrero surprised then-World Heavyweight Champion Del Rio on the October 7 episode of Raw, by naming Cena as his opponent at the Hell in a Cell pay-per-view.
 At the event, Cena defeated Del Rio to win his third World Heavyweight title, and his fourteenth World title overall.
 A rematch between the pair was announced for Survivor Series in early November.

 Another major rivalry pitted CM Punk and Daniel Bryan against The Wyatt Family, an enigmatic backwoods cult composed of Luke Harper and Erick Rowan, led by the faction's namesake, Bray Wyatt.
-Since their debut in July, The Wyatt Family had been targeting and attacking several wrestlers, including Kane, Kofi Kingston and The Miz, all in cause of Bray Wyatt exalting his character's preachings and ideals.
+Since their debut in July, The Wyatt Family had been targeting and attacking several wrestlers, including Kane, Kofi Kingston, and The Miz, all in cause of Bray Wyatt exalting his character's preachings and ideals.
 On the October 28 episode of Raw, the Wyatt Family attacked Bryan backstage, and later attacked Punk in the ring.
 With Punk and Bryan aiding each other and showing resistance, their altercations with The Wyatts continued over the next several weeks on Raw and SmackDown, until an official match between the teams was announced for Survivor Series.

 Also confirmed prior to the event was a match between Kofi Kingston and The Miz for the Survivor Series Kickoff pre-show.
 On the November 18 episode of Raw, during a match with The Real Americans (Antonio Cesaro and Jack Swagger), The Miz turned against his tag team partner, Kofi Kingston, and walked out of the match.
 This action allowed Swagger to apply the Ankle Lock on Kingston which he tapped out of giving the win to the Real Americans.

-Also on the November 18, 2013, episode of Raw, Big E Langston defeated Curtis Axel to win the Intercontinental Championship, and a rematch was later confirmed for the pay-per-view.
+Also on the November 18 episode of Raw, Big E Langston defeated Curtis Axel to win the Intercontinental Championship, and a rematch was later confirmed for the pay-per-view.

 Event

+Pre-show

-The Survivor Series Kickoff pre-show included the panel of Josh Mathews, Bret Hart, Booker T and Mick Foley previewing the matches.
+The Survivor Series Kickoff pre-show included the panel of Josh Mathews, Bret Hart, Booker T, and Mick Foley previewing the matches.
 Also on the pre-show, The Miz defeated Kofi Kingston after a Roll-up.